Dimitar Lukanov: Activities

 Created the monumental sculpture "Outside Time" for renovated JFK's Terminal 4.
-The signature piece is the core part of a three-work public sculpture project, commissioned to Mr. Lukanov by JFK IAT in December 2012.
-A structural feat, the unique and ambitious monumental piece is 90% airborne even if it is pronouncedly inclined.
+The signature piece is the core part of a three-work public sculpture project, commissioned to Lukanov by JFK IAT in December 2012.
+The piece is 90% airborne even if it is significantly inclined.
 The steel and aluminum sculptural work is comprised by some 600 elements as well as 1000 ft of tubing, all hand-bent and assembled by the author.

 Commissioned and executed in the lost-wax technique in 2006, "Light to Sky" is a major public art sculpture project at International Arrivals, Terminal 4, at Kennedy Airport, New York.
 "Light to Sky" is at the top of the annual editorial review of leading US magazine "Art in America" for the 20 most important public art projects in the United States for 2006.

 Dimitar Lukanov was awarded Pollock-Krasner Foundation grant for 2011.

 2007 – "Silent Wave" inaugurates Yue-Sai Kan lifestyle gallery project "House of Yue-Sai" in Shanghai.

 In 2006 and 2007 Dimitar was an invited guest-artist by ArtCultureStudio, Geneva, for the Moscow World Art Fair at the Manezh.

-Dimitar Lukanov is a member of the Chilean Association of Painters and Sculptors, Santiago, Chile (since 2010).
+Dimitar Lukanov was a member of the Chilean Association of Painters and Sculptors, Santiago, Chile (since 2010).